-The punishment as contained under Section 138 of the NI Act is two years and a penalty of the amount equal to two times of the amount as mentioned on the cheque.
+The punishment as contained under Section 138 of the NI Act is two years and a penalty of the amount equal to two times the amount as mentioned on the cheque.

 The person who has issued the cheque can be jailed besides the direction to pay double the amount of money as mentioned on the cheque and the court may also impose the penalty on the said person.

-ATTENTION: As per the latest judgment of Supreme Court, all cases filed under Negotiable Instruments Act for bouncing of cheques can only be filed within the territorial jurisdiction of the courts where the drawee bank is located.
+ATTENTION: As per the latest judgment of the Supreme Court, all cases filed under the Negotiable Instruments Act for bouncing of cheques can only be filed within the territorial jurisdiction of the courts where the drawee bank is located.
 This limits the jurisdiction of filing of the cases against bouncing of cheques at all other places other than the drawee’s branch of the bank.

 For urgent requirements of lawyer for cheque bouncing case, mail us the facts at contact us box of our website.